gaurangbharti1/knn-vc/README.md

+This is a fork for experimenting with retraining HiFiGAN on the LibriTTS-R dataset.
+This is a work in progress.
 # Voice Conversion With Just Nearest Neighbors (kNN-VC)

 The official code repo!
 This repo contains training and inference code for kNN-VC -- an any-to-any voice conversion model from our paper, "Voice Conversion With Just k-Nearest Neighbors".
 The trained checkpoints are available under the 'Releases' tab and through `torch.hub`.